akashshawju/Loan-prediction-using-ML/README.md

 # Loan-prediction-using-ML

-• In this project, I successfully developed a machine learning model to predict loan approval outcomes using the Support Vector Ma- chine (SVM) algorithm.
+• In this project, I successfully developed a machine learning model to predict loan approval outcomes using the Support Vector Machine (SVM) algorithm.

 • The goal of the project was to assist financial institutions in assess-